Now in New England!

 BASED ON OUR OBSERVATIONS:

-Good with Dogs: Yes - needs to live with another dog
+Good with Dogs: Yes - loves every dog he meets!

 Good with Cats: Yes